- Automate data scraping from targeted websites.

 Prerequisites

-Web Scraper API Access: You should have your Bright Data API token including authentication details, the needed endpoints, and request/response structures in place.
+- Web Scraper API Access: You should have your Bright Data API key including authentication details, the needed endpoints, and request/response structures in place.

 Integration Steps